16 Top-Rated Tourist Attractions in Antibes-Juan-les-Pins

 Villa Eilenroc

-At the tip of the Cap d'Antibes, on a superb estate of 11 hectares, the Villa Eilenroc epitomizes the luxury of the French Riviera during the Belle Epoque.
-Built in 1867, the villa was designed by Charles Garnier, the architect of the Paris and Monte Carlo opera houses.
+The Villa Eilenroc epitomizes the luxury of the French Riviera during the Belle Epoque.
+Built in 1867, the villa was designed by Charles Garnier, the architect of the Paris and Monte-Carlo opera houses.
+You can visit the first-floor rooms of the Villa Eilenroc, which is open (with an admission fee) on Wednesdays and Saturdays from 10am until 4pm.

-One of the highlights of visiting the villa is a stroll through its beautiful public park, which features serene Mediterranean landscaping and a gorgeous rose garden with thousands of varieties.
+Be sure to take a stroll through the villa's beautiful public park (open at the same hours as the villa).
+The park features Mediterranean landscaping and a rose garden with thousands of blooms.
 Most of these fragrant roses originated in Antibes, France's capital of rose growing.

-The Chemin des Douaniers, a 3.7-kilometer coastal path begins at the beach near the Villa Eilenroc and ends at the Garoupe Bay.
-This thrilling seafront trail offers sweeping views along the Cap d'Antibes.
+The Chemin des Douaniers, a 3.7-kilometer coastal path begins at the beach near the Villa Eilenroc and ends at the Garoupe Bay where the Plage de la Garoupe (beach) is located.
+This seafront trail, along the tip of the Cap d'Antibes peninsula, offers sweeping views from various vantage points.

-The collection includes findings from various excavations in the city and the surrounding waters.
+In two galleries, the museum presents collections of ancient ceramics, mosaics, coins, vases, and other everyday objects.
+The artifacts on display were retrieved from various excavation sites in the city and the surrounding waters.
 Many precious items were found from Etruscan, Greek, Phoenician, and Roman shipwrecks.
-The pieces on display include ceramics, mosaics, coins, vases, and other everyday objects.

 Address: 1 Avenue Général Maizière, Bastion Saint André, Antibes